St Mark's C.E (A) Primary School - Organisations

 • Parent workshops

-How is the decision made about what type and how much support my child/young person will receive?
+How is the decision made about what type and how much support my child will receive?

-Decisions about support will be agreed at pupil progress meetings according to children’s needs and progress.
+Decisions about support will be agreed at pupil progress meetings according to children’s needs and progress and also in consultation with parents.
 Some support may be recommended by outside agencies and this will be implemented wherever possible.
-For pupils with SEND but without an Education Health and Care plan, the decision regarding the support required will be taken at joint meetings with the SENCo, class teacher, parent and other relevant staff as appropriate.
-Children with statements of Special Educational Needs or Education, Health and Care Plans will be allocated the level of support recommended.
+For pupils with SEND but without an Education Health and Care plan, the decision regarding the support required will be taken at joint meetings with the SENDCO, class teacher parent and other relevant staff as appropriate.
+Children with Education, Health and Care Plans will be allocated the level of support recommended.
 This decision will be reached when the plan is being produced or through the annual review process.

 How will our child and young person be involved in the decisions about their learning?

-Pupils’ vews are sought and the curriculum planned to meet their needs and interests.
-Each class elects two representatives to the school council.
-Pupil passports includeinformation from the child.
+Pupils’ views are sought and the curriculum planned to meet their needs and interests.
+Each class from years one to six elects two representatives to the school council.
+Pupil passports include information from the child.
 Children’s views are sought during reviews.

 How will we be involved in the decisions about the learning of our children and young people?

 Parents/carers of children with identified special education needs are encouraged to contribute to pupil passports.
 They will be able to discuss the support their child is receiving via a review which will be held three times a year.
-Structured conversations are held and parents’ views are sought through the Annual Review Process for pupils with Statements of SEN or Education, Health and Care plans.
-Parents are invited to meet with professsionals from outside agencies.
+Structured conversations are held and parents’ views are sought through the Annual Review Process for pupils with Education, Health and Care plans.
+Parents are invited to meet with professionals from outside agencies.

-How are parents involved in the setting?
+How are parents involved in the school?
 How can I be involved?

 What do I do if I want to make a complaint?